 Seek Out Qualified Candidates

 - LinkedIn: LinkedIn is an extremely powerful tool for finding candidates, particularly if you do a keyword search and narrow down by skills and city.
+You can also use LinkedIn industry groups to scout out potential candidates, and as a place to share the link to your job listing.

 These are just a few of the resources where you can find your own qualified candidates, and then reach out to them and ask them to apply for the job.